Please note that some of the definitions contained below are explicit in nature.

 Title IX Coordinator - the employee designated by ACPHS as responsible for coordinating ACPHS's efforts to comply with its obligations under Title IX, including coordinating investigations of complaints received pursuant to Title IX and this Policy.

-Title IX Panel - a panel of three (3) trained ACPHS employees appointed by the Title IX Coordinator.
+Title IX Panel - a panel of up to three trained ACPHS employees appointed by the Title IX Coordinator.

 Sexual misconduct includes Sexual Assault, Non-consensual Sexual Activity, Stalking, Dating Violence, Domestic Violence, or Sexual Exploitation, all as defined below:

 - Sexual Assault - An offense that meets the definition of rape, fondling, incest, or statutory rape as used in the FBI’s UCR program and as set forth in Appendix A to the Clery Act regulations (34 CFR § 668.46).
 These terms are defined as follows:

 - Rape – The penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without the consent of the victim.